African - American First Ladies of Distinction

 Maggie Lena Walker

-Maggie Lena Walker [1864 - 1934], a teacher and businesswoman, was the first to become a bank president [St Luke Penney Savings BANK, Richmond VA] in 1903.
+Maggie Lena Walker (1864–1934), a teacher, businesswoman, and leader, was the first to become a bank president at St. Luke Savings Bank in Richmond, Virginia, in 1903.
+She also founded a newspaper and department store to promote economic independence.

 Madam C.J.
 Walker